jamiegcan/a-place-for-salvador-allende/README.md

 However, I became interested in Chile because I used to be a data analyst collecting data about publicly traded companies in Latin America.
 I also have a degree related to social sciences, which informs my approach towards this data investigation.

-_Story time:_ Back when I was in my first year at university, a Chilean professor visited and gave a lecture on Chilean and Southeast Asian relations.
+_Story time:_ Back when I was in university, a Chilean professor visited and gave a lecture on Chilean and Southeast Asian relations.
 I tried to take notes, but my academic interest at that time was clearly not Chilean affairs, so my notes ended up half-baked and I wrote the most controversial statement of 2015:

 > Stable democracy (had an authoritarian gov't from 1960s to 1973)

-A few years later, I finished university and got a job as a data analyst where one of the markets that we were collecting data about on is...
-Chile, so this time I had to be involved in Chilean affairs.
+A few years later, I finished university and got a job as a data analyst where one of the markets that we were collecting data about is...
+Chile, so this time I somewhat had to be involved in Chilean affairs.
 During that time, I learned enough Spanish to be able to read it with minimal machine translation (I am not a fluent speaker, though).

 Then the COVID pandemic came and instead of exploring the central business district around my workplace I had to stay at home.
 I had nothing much to do aside from reading random Wikipedia articles and getting myself into Wikipedia rabbit holes, which included articles on the history of Chile.